Slow Cooker Beef Brisket

 Whether you want shredded brisket piled high onto buns, or big slabs of sliced brisket on a plate, carnivores everywhere will adore this easy slow cooker version.

 The slow cooker is a simple yet delicious way to cook meat.
-We also use it to make our meatloaf and potatoes.
+We also use it to make our slow cooker london broil and meatloaf and potatoes.

 Sliced beef brisket sitting in front of a slow cooker and a slab of whole brisket.